sara5491/snakevsmouse/README.md

 - Snake head - add an icon/design to the head of the snake e.g. eyes and a tongue.

 ## TESTING
-#### Manual Testing

 #### Responsiveness
-Responsive on all devices and screens sizes available on Chrome Device Mode (Chrome DevTools) for simulaton.
-The site is fully responsive and the game area scales down by device size to ensure a smooth experience on all devices.
+Responsive on all devices and screens sizes available on Chrome DevTools.
+The game is fully responsive in portrait mode and the game area scales down by device size.
 #### Lighthouse
 Desktop
 ![Lighthouse desktop score](docs/lighthouse.png)